shonicth/FFXIV-PopTracker/README.md

 TODO:

--Finalize fishsanity implementation
+-Review and order fish based on fish log

 -Make a proper readme and make a proper release

--Replace the map pngs with jpgs(reducing the file size by 1/10th, making it like <50MB instead of like half a gig)

 -Replace all the placeholder images for the items/settings, as well as properly order the baits in a human readable order

 -Clean up mapping, maybe merge FATE locations

--Review and order fish based on fish log

 -Playtest constantly and make sure everything is working